Gloria Allred: 2000s

 In a March 2008 complaint against the TSA, Allred represented a client who was given pliers and told to remove her nipple rings at a Lubbock, Texas, airport.
 In April 2008, it was reported that she had been hired by the family of the teenager who had been beaten and filmed by eight Florida teenagers.
 She also appeared on Today with Jessica Gibson, who was counter-suing Rob Lowe for sexual harassment.

 On July 30, 2008, Allred filed a complaint with federal regulators against Downey Savings and Loan Association regarding check-cashing procedures.
 Marc Retmier, a 19-year-old US Navy Hospitalman, was killed in action in Afghanistan in June 2008.
 Downey Savings refused to immediately cash his family's military bereavement checks, and family members were compelled to seek funding elsewhere to pay for his funeral services.

 In May 2009, Allred filed a suit arguing that Nadya Suleman was exploiting her octuplets.
 Allred asked for a court-appointed guardian, claiming that Suleman was not properly taking their interests into consideration.
 In December of the same year Allred was retained by Rachel Uchitel after media sources alleged that Uchitel had been having an affair with married golfer Tiger Woods.
+Five years later Uchitel won a $6 million legal malpractice settlement from Allred's firm in arbitration.
 Allred also represented Joslyn James, a pornographic actress and Woods's alleged mistress.